govindKAG/vim-notes/vim notes.md

 - vim has builtin support for text expansion, just say :ab x y  to define an abreiviation, x will be replaced with y as soon as you type it

+- gq{motion} formats the selection according to the formatexpr, for insantce you can map autopep8 as formatexpr for python files and gq can be used to pep8-ify a seleciton.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.